Connectivity definition

 v – Poisson's ratio.

-The flexural stiffness describing "fixed" connectivity joint between plate/slab can be calculated as:
+The flexural stiffness representing a rigid connectivity joint between plates/slabs can be calculated as: